We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 There’s a risk of family violence by one of the parties to the proceedings.

-Step two: Complete an Initiating Application form
+Step two: Complete an initiating application form

 Unless you’re seeking financial orders simultaneously, focus on the sections related to parenting orders.
 You can also apply for interim orders with this form.
 Parties may wait for up to 12 months for final orders.
 Interim orders are a temporary solution that are in effect until the Court grants final orders.
 Include an affidavit with evidence supporting your case for an interim order.
 Some interim orders you can seek include: